British-Columbia/Provincial-Court/Judgements/In re kenneytube, 2022 MCR Rev. 15.md

 *By the Court:*

-- Verbal notice must be given to any person within an area that consitute trespass within the meaning of the *Government Property Protection Act* before the government takes action to enforce s.
+- Verbal notice must be given to any person within an area that consitutes trespass within the meaning of the *Government Property Protection Act* before the government takes action to enforce s.
 2(g) of the *Government Property Protection Act* or any analogous provisions.

 ---